vilmenayjatwit/verifyit-extension/README.md

-# VerifyIT – AI-Powered Fact-Checker Extension
+# VerifyIT – AI-Powered Research Assistant Tool

-VerifyIT is a Chrome browser extension that helps users assess the credibility of online information.
-By highlighting text on a webpage, users receive instant fact-checking results based on a fine-tuned NLP model and trusted fact-checking APIs.
+VerifyIT is a Chrome browser extension that helps users access credible and reliable sources and information.
+By highlighting text on a webpage, users receive instant fact-checked results and articles based on a fine-tuned NLP model and trusted fact-checking APIs.

 ## Features

-- Highlight text to trigger fact-checking
+- Highlight text to search instantly and easily
-- AI-driven classification of claims (e.g., Likely True, False)
+- Credibility score (eg. 97% credible)
 - Integration with Google Fact Check Tools API
-- Clean and responsive popup interface
+- Easy to use and responsive popup interface
-- Built using Manifest V3 and standard web technologies
+- Built using TypeScript, Flask, and various web technologies